 We have significant operations in a number of countries outside the U.S., some of which are located in emerging markets.
 Long-term economic and geopolitical uncertainty in any of the regions of the world in which we operate, such as Asia, South America, the Middle East, Europe and emerging markets, could result in the disruption of markets and negatively affect cash flows from our operations to cover our capital needs and debt service requirements.
+During fiscal year 2024, our results of operations were impacted by continued softening of economic conditions in China, negatively impacting the performance of the Building Solutions Asia Pacific segment.
+The continuation of economic weakness in China or in other regions could adversely impact our financial performance in such regions, as well as our consolidated financial performance.

 In addition, as a result of our global presence, a significant portion of our revenues and expenses is denominated in currencies other than the U.S. dollar.
 We are therefore subject to non-U.S. currency risks and non-U.S. exchange exposure.
 While we employ financial instruments to hedge some of our transactional foreign exchange exposure, these activities do not insulate us completely from those exposures.
 Exchange rates can be volatile and a substantial weakening of foreign currencies against the U.S. dollar could reduce our profit margin in various locations outside of the U.S. and adversely impact the comparability of results from period to period.
-During each of 2022 and 2023, we experienced a reduction in revenue and profits as a result of the significant strengthening of the U.S. dollar against foreign currencies.
+During 2022 through 2024, we experienced a reduction in revenue and profits as a result of the significant strengthening of the U.S. dollar against foreign currencies.
 The continued strength of the U.S. dollar could continue to adversely impact our revenue and profit in non-U.S. jurisdictions.